joaobernardoct/mediavault/README.md

 * `2023.10.18` - Renamed the script from "StoreArtifacts" to "MediaVault".
 Refactored the script from end-to-end, mainly: (i) the Organizer class ingests files `.ingest()` and updates a csv with their path, capture date and time (ii) the Organizer class organizes files `.organize()` by traversing the mentioned csv (iii) whether to ingest files from subfolders is now a toggleable option (iv) the script now keeps a record `log.md` of each rename to allow rolling back to previous state.

 * `2024.01.22` - Added support for monthly organization in each yearly folder and fixed some small bugs

+* `2024.01.26` - Update validations for valid time and date